pimbrouwers/Falco/README.md

 > This project was *heavily* inspired by [Giraffe][4].
 Those looking for a more mature & comprehensive web framework should definitely go check it out.

-The goal of this project was to design the thinnest possible API on top of the base ASP.NET library.
+The goal of this project was to design the thinnest possible API on top of the native ASP.NET Core library.
 Aimed at supporting:
 - A low barrier to entry for those new to functional programming.
 - Simple integration into the native ASP.NET pipeline.
 - High-performance routing.